anoma/nspec/docs/anomian.juvix.md

 - [x] Configuration immutability: Engine configurations cannot be modified after creation

-!!! todo

-    - Trust level of the system
-    - What cryptographic primitives are needed?
-    - Something else?

 > A quick glossary of the terms we have seen so far.

 - **EngineStatus**: Represents the possible states an engine can be